Contracts

 - This helps you see all work associated with the contract

-Setting Up Per-User Billing
+Setting Up Billing Items

 Step 1: Review Template Rates